swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - The specification was renamed from "Registry for identifiers assigned by the Swedish e-identification board" to "Swedish eID Framework - Registry for identifiers".

-- The authentication context URIs `http://id.swedenconnect.se/loa/1.0/uncertified-loa3` and `http://id.swedenconnect.se/loa/1.0/uncertified-loa3-sigmessage` were introduced in sections 3.1.1 and 3.1.1.1.
+- The authentication context URIs `http://id.swedenconnect.se/loa/1.0/uncertified-loa3` and `http://id.swedenconnect.se/loa/1.0/uncertified-loa3-sigmessage` were introduced in sections 3.1.1 and 3.1.1.1, and the service entity category `http://id.swedenconnect.se/ec/sc/uncertified-loa3-pnr` was added to section 3.1.3.1.

 - A description of Service Contract Entity Categories was added to section 3.1.3.4.